fadiabdelrahim/Active-Directory/README.md

   <img src=images/Picture80.png>
 </p>

-Now that it has finished installing it is going to automatically restart the computer for us (This may take a while to complete restart)
+<div align="center">Now that it has finished installing it is going to automatically restart the computer for us (This may take a while to complete restart)</div>

 <p align="center"><img src=images/Picture81.png></p>

-Next unlock and sign into our built-in Administrator account.
-You will notice we now have MYDOMAIN\Administrator
+<div align="center">Next unlock and sign into our built-in Administrator account.
+You will notice we now have MYDOMAIN\Administrator</div>

 <p align="center"><img src=images/Picture82.png></p>
 <p align="center"><img src=images/Picture83.png></p>
 <p align="center"><img src=images/Picture84.png></p>

-Now we are going to create our own dedicated Domain Admin Account instead of using the built-in administrator account.
-To do this go to Start -> Windows Administrative Tools -> Active Directory Users and Computers
+<div align="center">Now we are going to create our own dedicated Domain Admin Account instead of using the built-in administrator account.
+To do this go to Start -> Windows Administrative Tools -> Active Directory Users and Computers</div>

 <p align="center"><img src=images/Picture85.png></p>

-We can see this mydomian.com is our newly created domain it’s all fresh
+<div align="center">We can see this mydomian.com is our newly created domain it’s all fresh</div>

 <p align="center"><img src=images/Picture86.png></p>

-Next, we will create an organizational unit to put our admin account in.
-Right click mydomain.com -> New -> Organizational Unit
+<div align="center">Next, we will create an organizational unit to put our admin account in.
+Right click mydomain.com -> New -> Organizational Unit</div>

 <p align="center"><img src=images/Picture87.png></p>

-Next, we will give a name to the new Organizational Unit.
-Name it _ADMINS
+<div align="center">Next, we will give a name to the new Organizational Unit.
+Name it _ADMINS</div>

 <p align="center"><img src=images/Picture88.png></p>

-Next, we will need to create a new user in the _ADMINS Organizational Unit.
-Right click on _ADMINS -> New -> User
+<div align="center">Next, we will need to create a new user in the _ADMINS Organizational Unit.
+Right click on _ADMINS -> New -> User</div>

 <p align="center"><img src=images/Picture89.png></p>

-Next we will enter the information for the new user
+<div align="center">Next we will enter the information for the new user</div>

 <p align="center"><img src=images/Picture90.png></p>

-Next enter a password for the new user
+<div align="center">Next enter a password for the new user</div>

 <p align="center">
   <img src=images/Picture91.png>
   <img src=images/Picture92.png>
 </p>

-We now have an account but it’s not an admin yet even though we named it a-fabdelrahim
+<div align="center">We now have an account but it’s not an admin yet even though we named it a-fabdelrahim</div>

 <p align="center"><img src=images/Picture93.png></p>

-To make a domain admin right click the user and select properties
+<div align="center">To make a domain admin right click the user and select properties</div>

 <p align="center"><img src=images/Picture94.png></p>

-Next select Member Of -> Add
+<div align="center">Next select Member Of -> Add</div>

 <p align="center">
   <img src=images/Picture95.png>
   <img src=images/Picture96.png>
 </p>

-Next, we will enter Domain Admins in the Enter the object names to select to resolve to domain admin
+<div align="center">Next, we will enter Domain Admins in the Enter the object names to select to resolve to domain admin</div>

 <p align="center">
   <img src=images/Picture97.png>